Cave of the Patriarchs: Israeli control

-Following the Israeli occupation of the West Bank in the Six-Day War, Hebron came under Jewish control for the first time in 2,000 years and the 700-year-long restriction limiting Jews to the seventh step outside was lifted.

-According to the Chief Rabbi of the Israel Defense Forces, Major general Rabbi Shlomo Goren's autobiography on 8 June 1967, during the Six-Day War, he made his way from Gush Etzion to Hebron.
+Following the Israeli occupation of the West Bank in the Six-Day War, Hebron came under Jewish control for the first time in 2,000 years, though restrictions on visits by Jews were to continue.
+According to the autobiography of the Chief Rabbi of the Israel Defense Forces, Major general Rabbi Shlomo Goren, during the Six-Day War on 8 June 1967, he made his way from Gush Etzion to Hebron.
 In Hebron he realized that the Arabs had surrendered and quickly made his way to the Cave of the Patriarchs.
 He shot at the doors of the mosque with his Uzi submachine gun.
 But when that was ineffective in prying the doors open, he attached chains to his Jeep and the doors, proceeding to pull them down.
-He entered the mosque and began to pray, becoming the first Jew to enter the compound for about 700 years.
+He entered the mosque and began to pray.
 While praying, a messenger from the Mufti of Hebron delivered a surrender note to him, whereby the rabbi replied "This place, Ma'arat HaMachpela, is a place of prayer and peace.
 Surrender elsewhere."

 The first Jew to enter the burial caves was Michal Arbel, the 13-year-old daughter of Yehuda Arbel, chief of Shin Bet operations in the West Bank, because she was slender enough to be lowered into the narrow, 28 cm wide hole on 9 October 1968, to gain access to the tomb site, after which she took photographs.

 Israeli settlers reestablished a small synagogue under the mosque.
 The first Jewish wedding ceremony to take place in it was on 7 August 1968.
 The stone stairway leading to the mosque was also destroyed in order to erase the humiliating "seventh step".

 In 1968, a special arrangement was made to accommodate Jewish services on the Jewish New Year and Day of Atonement.
-This led to a hand-grenade being thrown on the stairway leading to the tomb on 9 October; 47 Israelis were injured, 8 seriously.
+This led to an attack on worshippers, with a hand-grenade being thrown on the stairway leading to the tomb on 9 October; 47 Israelis were injured, 8 seriously.
 On 4 November, a large explosion went off near the gate to the compound and 6 people, Jews and Arabs, were wounded.
 On Yom Kippur eve, 3 October 1976, an Arab mob destroyed several Torah scrolls and prayer books at the tomb.
 In May 1980, an attack on Jewish worshippers returning from prayers at the tomb left 6 dead and 17 wounded.